groeney/redis-proxy/README.md

 # __Redis Proxy Challenge (Segment)__: *James Groeneveld*
+A super simple in-memory

 ## __High-level architecture overview__
 ### Components
-1. [__client:__] the client can talk to the Proxy web service over HTTP or RESP -- this is left for the user.
+1. [__client:__] the client can talk to the Proxy web service over HTTP -- this is left for the user.

-1. __proxy:__ the Proxy web service talks with the Redis service over HTTP or RESP (configured in .env).
+1. __proxy:__ the Proxy web service talks with the Redis service over HTTP.
 This is a containerized Flask application using Gunicorn as the WSGI to handle concurrency.
 For the purposes of this assignment we set only a single worker and cap the number of threads at `2 * num_cores` on the proxy container.
 We spawn only a single worker process to ensure consistency with our __RedisCache__, otherwise we would have an instance of __RedisCache__ inside each worker process.

    __RedisCache:__ the Proxy web service offloads most of the heavy lifting onto this implementation of a RedisCache.
 It is an LRU Cache implementation with per-item time-to-live (TTL) setting based on [cachetools](https://github.com/tkem/cachetools/blob/master/cachetools/ttl.py) package.
 We have overridden the \__missing__ method to perform a roundtrip to our Redis backing instance if key is not currently in cache.